-- Redemptions of Class A shares made after one year from the inception date of a retirement plan at John Hancock. - Redemptions of Class A shares by retirement plans that invested through the PruSolutionsSM program. - Redemption of Class C shares made under a systematic withdrawal plan or redemptions for fees charged by planners or advisors for advisory services, as long as the shareholder's annual redemptions do not exceed 12% of account value, including reinvested dividends, at the time the systematic withdrawal plan was established and 12% of the value of subsequent investments (less redemptions) in that account at the time Signature Services is notified.
-(Please note that this waiver does not apply to systematic withdrawal plan redemptions of Class A shares that are subject to a CDSC). - Redemptions made pursuant to the Fund's right to liquidate an account if the shareholder owns shares worth less than the stated account minimum in the section "Small accounts" in the Class A and Class C Prospectus. - Redemptions made under certain liquidation, merger or acquisition transactions involving other investment companies or personal holding companies. - Redemptions due to death or disability.
-(Does not apply to trust accounts unless trust is being dissolved.) - Redemptions made under the Reinstatement Privilege, as described in the "Sales charge reductions and waivers" section of the applicable Prospectus. - Rollovers, contract exchanges or transfers of John Hancock custodial 403(b)(7) account assets required by Signature Services as a result of its decision to discontinue maintaining and administering 403(b)(7) accounts.
+- Redemptions of Class A shares made after one year from the inception date of a retirement plan at John Hancock. - Redemptions of Class A shares by retirement plans that invested through the PruSolutionsSM program. - Redemptions made pursuant to a fund's right to liquidate an account if the investor owns shares worth less than the stated account minimum in the section "Small accounts" in the Prospectus. - Redemptions made under certain liquidation, merger or acquisition transactions involving other investment companies or personal holding companies. - Redemptions due to death or disability.
+(Does not apply to trust accounts unless trust is being dissolved.) - Redemptions made under the Reinstatement Privilege, as described in "Sales Charge Reductions and Waivers" in the Prospectus. - Rollovers, contract exchanges or transfers of John Hancock custodial 403(b)(7) account assets required by Signature Services as a result of its decision to discontinue maintaining and administering 403(b)(7)

-For Retirement Accounts (such as traditional, Roth IRAs and Coverdell ESAs, SIMPLE IRAs, SIMPLE 401(k), Rollover IRA, TSA, 457, 403(b), 401(k), Money Purchase Pension Plan, Profit-Sharing Plan and other plans as described in the Code) unless otherwise noted:
+For Retirement Accounts (such as traditional, Roth IRAs and Coverdell ESAs, SIMPLE IRAs, SIMPLE 401(k), Rollover IRA, TSA, 457, 403(b), 401(k), Money Purchase Pension Plan, Profit-Sharing Plan and other plans as described in the Code) unless otherwise noted.

 - Redemptions made to effect mandatory or life expectancy distributions under the Code.
-(Waiver based on required, minimum distribution calculations for John Hancock Mutual Fund IRA assets only.) - Returns of excess contributions made to these plans. - Redemptions made to effect certain distributions, as outlined in the following table, to participants or beneficiaries from employer sponsored retirement plans under sections 401(a) (such as Money Purchase Pension Plans and Profit-Sharing Plan/401(k) Plans), 403(b), 457 and 408 (SEPs and SIMPLE IRAs) of the Code.
+(Waiver based on required minimum distribution calculations for John Hancock mutual fund IRA assets only.) - Returns of excess contributions made to these plans. - Redemptions made to effect certain distributions, as outlined in the following table, to participants or beneficiaries from employer sponsored retirement plans under sections 401(a) (such as Money Purchase Pension Plans and Profit-Sharing Plan/401(k) Plans), 403(b), 457 and 408 (SEPs and SIMPLE IRAs) of the Code